serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 end
 ```

-These libraries are necessary because I will need to authenticate myself in order to access my Google Drive files.
+These libraries are necessary because I will need to authenticate myself to access my Google Drive files.

 Finish and run `pod install`.